Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Discussion

 \section{Discussion}

-This work presents a needfinding study with AI practitioners for training data attribution (TDA) explanations to inform user-focused TDA research in a top-down approach.
-We summarise our findings to provide answers to the initial research questions (\autoref{sec:rq_answers}), identify research gaps that need to be addressed for more user-focused TDA (\autoref{sec:futurework}) and discuss limitations (\autoref{sec:limitations}).
+This work presents a needfinding study for training data attribution (TDA) explanations in model development to inform user-focused TDA research in a top-down approach.
+We summarise our findings to provide answers to the research questions (\autoref{sec:rq_answers}), identify research gaps that need to be addressed for more user-focused TDA (\autoref{sec:futurework}).
+We discuss the study framework in a general sense as an approach to bridge method and needfinding research especially in early development phases of a technology (\autoref{sec:needframework}), followed by limitations (\autoref{sec:limitations}).